jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 TRIPA OR NOT (LT06 AND SV38 OR CLOSEA) OR NOT (CLOSEA OR (CC3 OR CCA) AND LT03 OR 79CYA) OR SV22T AND MV17 <> 0.00

+Test Plan:
+- Do a compare with the 32-pin template and test any changed functionality
+- test basic but frequently used functions